 Natural language.
 Event data coders do not observe events; they observe reports of events presented in a natural language such as Arabic, Chinese, English, German, or Hindi.
 Empirically, events can only be defined with respect to a human language or set of languages.
-The event interactions that do not meet this criteria are likely to be ambiguous to humans as well as machines.
-Schrodt and Gerner DRAFT: October 30, 2000 Analyzing International Event Data coding exercise converts natural language into nominal data that can be analyzed using formal methods.
+The event coding exercise converts natural language into nominal data that can be analyzed using formal methods.